Muhannad-Mughram-Alghamdi/Android-Capstone-1/README.md

 Your **To Do Application** must display tasks in a list:

 - The task’s title
-- An indication of whether the task is completed
+- An indication of whether the task is completed or not
 - The task’s due date, if one has been provided by the user
 - If the task is past due, an indication of this fact should be shown to the user.
 And If the user taps on the cell, they should see a screen for editing additional task details, including:
--- The creation date
+- - The creation date
--- All of the information listed above
+- - All of the information listed above
-- An extended description where the user can provide more details about the task
+- Also include the extended description where the user can provide more details about the task

 - **The user must be able to add, delete and edit tasks.
 The data for the to do list must be persistent.
 No data should be lost if the user terminates and relaunches the application, or if the user reboots their